-They are a very conscious and effective at-home hair color line that is gentle and comes in incredible, predictable shades.
+If you are curious about an all-round great at-home color line to use, I refer everyone to the Madison Reed Radiant Color Kit and product line.
+They are a very conscious and effective line that is gentle and comes in incredible, predictable shades.
 The whole line is designed for DIY colorers!

 There are some basic rules to hair coloring that you don’t have to be a professional to understand.
 They are rules that when applied, just might make your DIY color experience easier, save your hair color from brassiness, save yourself from unplanned color surprises, save your hair from falling out, save your wallet from emptiness.

 First off, here is the color wheel, and here is a color level chart.
 These things are necessary to have on hand when deciding how to get your hair color from point A to point B. When I refer to the level of the hair, I am talking about the amount of darkness.
 When I refer to the tone, I am refering to the color.